seanbreckenridge/shortcuts/README.md

 Some ruby to create arbitrary shell scripts - shortcuts.

 The scripts are described as a [toml](https://github.com/toml-lang/toml) file, see [`sample-config.toml`](./sample-config.toml) for an example.
 You can specify the interpreter, file mode, and any links you'd want to create, and the command itself.
+Running `shortcut create` creates individual shell scripts at `~/.shortcuts`

 A similar functionality could be created with aliases, but those aren't on your $PATH; aren't visible to other scripts or accessible by system utilities like [rofi](https://github.com/davatorium/rofi) (the major inspiration for writing this)